- ROLE

 Case Study

 After I graduated college, I embarked on a career path within Nike.
 I started of as a part-time retail “athlete” and worked my way into a managerial position.
-My dream was to make it to a corporate design job, but I ultimately changed my path because I did not want to leave home (most Nike careers leading to Oregon).
+My dream was to make it to a corporate design job, but I ultimately changed my path because I did not want to leave home (most Nike careers lead to Oregon).
 Even though I chose a different direction, Nike still had an everlasting effect on my career.
-This case study shows how my experience at Nike were the my first steps as a UX Designer.

 As a consumer, there’s so many options to choose from when it comes to sneakers.
 There’s different categories like running, training, basketball, etc. which can be broken down even further.
 Sometimes consumers are left choosing a product not designed for their needs, and end up unhappy with their choice.
 How do you fit the best product for the particular customer?
+Design thinking.

 My Role